Elevate Recovery

 Factors that Affect How Long Ativan Stays in Your System

-A person’s overall health, including liver function, and whether or not they have mixed Ativan with alcohol or other drugs can also impact how long the drug stays in the body.
+A person’s overall health, including liver enzymes and function, and whether or not they have mixed Ativan with alcohol or other drugs can also impact how long the drug stays in the body.

 Ativan Detection Times on Drug Tests

-• Urine testing – The most popular type of drug test is a urinalysis.
+The most popular type of drug test is a urinalysis.
 Test subjects pee into a cup and the urine sample is tested using a screening panel.
-Ativan can show up on a urine test two hours after taking it and can continue being detected for 3-6 days.
+Ativan can show up on a urine test two hours after taking it and can continue being detected for 3-6 days before being cleared from a person’s system.

-• Hair testing – Hair testing looks for drug metabolites present in the hair follicle.
-Ativan can show up on a hair test for up to 90 days after the last dose, however, it doesn’t always show up in the hair follicle.
+Hair testing looks for drug metabolites present in the hair follicle.
+Ativan can show up on hair samples for up to 90 days after the last dose; however, it doesn’t always show up in the hair follicle.

 Some medications, such as an HIV drug called efavirenz or an antidepressant called sertraline, can cause false positive test results for Ativan or benzodiazepines.
 If you are taking one of these medications, be sure to let the test administrator know.